 ANNOUNCING 2021 ADVANCED WISDOM-SERIES CLINICAL TRAINING PROGRAM

-Series 1: The Wisdom of Ancient Medicine: Jing Fang Classics for Modern Diseases (July to October 2021)
+Series 1: The Wisdom of Ancient Medicine: Jing Fang Classics for Modern Diseases NOW AVAILABLE AS INDIVIDUAL COURSES

 By Prof. Huang Huang, MD.
 (China), Founder of the International Jing Fang Institute, Nanjing University of Chinese Medicine (Live English Translation)